platformsh/template-builder/templates/template-spring-mvc-maven-mongodb/files/README.md

 # Spring MVC Maven template for Platform.sh

-This project provides a starter kit for Spring Boot Maven with MySQL projects hosted on [Platform.sh](http://platform.sh).
+This project provides a starter kit for Spring MVC Maven with MongoDB projects hosted on [Platform.sh](http://platform.sh).

 We include recommended .platform.app.yaml and .platform files that should suffice for most use cases.
 You are free to tweak them as needed for your particular site.